PW-Sat: Mission

 PW-Sat1 was launched on 13 February 2012, 10:00 UTC from ELA-1 at Guiana Space Centre (Kourou, French Guiana) aboard the maiden flight of the Vega rocket, together with LARES and ALMASat-1 satellites and 6 other CubeSats built by various European universities.
 It was deployed 1 hour 10 minutes into the flight from the P-POD-2 container, along with the ROBUSTA and MaSat-1 CubeSats.

 First signals from satellite were received around 12:10 UTC by radio amateurs.
 The first Polish reception of PW-Sat1's signals came at 12:15 UTC by CAMK in Warsaw.

 PW-Sat1 was planned stay in orbit until 2013, when it was planned to perform a destructive atmospheric reentry.
 The satellite used a large amount of the batteries' stored energy while performing tasks early in the mission.
 This battery depletion, combined with orbital maneuvers designed so the satellite would fly over Poland, delayed deployment of the tail.
 Commands of tail deployment were sent from Earth on April and May 2012, but PW-Sat did not respond to the commands.
 Due to a hardware issue with the communication module (that was discovered on a few other CubeSats using the same model) communication with the satellite was problematic and the tail couldn't be extended.

 PW-Sat1 reentered the atmosphere on 28 October 2014.

-Development of a successor, PW-Sat2, begun in September 2013 with launch planned for 2017.
+Development of a successor, PW-Sat2, begun in September 2013 and was launched in December 2018.

 PW-Sat2

+Development

+PW-Sat1's successor, PW-Sat2 was also developed by students at the Warsaw University of Technology immediately after the launch of PW-Sat1.
+The cubesat's primary payload was a 2m by 2m solar sail technology demonstration, meant to de orbit PW-Sat2 as a proof of concept for the technology.
+However, PW-Sat2 would only deploy its sail after a 40-day window so that its secondary payload, an experimental sun sensor, can perform its tests.

+Hardware

 Mission

+PW-Sat2 would be launched aboard the Falcon 9 SSO-A's SERPA flight on December 3, 2018.
+The probe successfully deployed its secondary payload and after the allotted 40 day window deployed its primary payload.
+However, the solar sail would fail to deorbit PW-Sat2, and would instead begin to deteriorate.
+Although the exact cause of the sail's failure is not known, the PW-Sat2 team's "leading hypothesis is that temperature gradient between sail foil and arms leads to tension and breaking the foil."
+Regardless, PW-Sat2 deorbited along its original path on February 23, 2021, however, the last update from the team was on September 22, 2019.